waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 ### When to use diagrams

 - When there is evidence of a process, whether the process is automated or manual.
-As a general rule, a process can be defined as the exchange of data between two points.
-Points can be anything from a API endpoint to a user entering commands through the Cloud Control Panel.

 - When clarifying configurations and settings, such as the architecture for virtual servers.